Welcome to the UVM community. We look forward to meeting you on campus soon!

 Where you live is important, and often requires advanced planning.

 The University of Vermont is committed to maintaining the health of our individual students and our campus community.
-Because of this, UVM has vaccination requirements both for COVID-19 and for other illnesses.
+Because of this, UVM has vaccination requirements for multiple illnesses.
 These should be take care of before ever traveling to Vermont.

-Graduate students are strongly encouraged, but not required, to get vaccinations (other than the COVID-19 vaccines, which are required for all students).
+Graduate students are strongly encouraged, but not required, to get vaccinations.
 Additional departmental/lab requirements may require vaccinations for graduate students.
 Check with your department for details.
 Visit the Center for Health & Wellbeing’s website for recommendations.

 If you have any prescription medications, we recommend that you bring a supply with you, as well as copies of your prescriptions translated into English and the checmical name of the active drugs in the medicine.
 This will make it easier for UVM doctors to help you continue those medications in the US.
 If you wear glasses or contact lenses, consider bringing extra pairs in case something gets lost or broken, and bring a copy of your recent eye exam prescription.